INTERVIEWING

 At this point if you have questions about the way they do things at their business, or what business hours are on hoildays, you should ask them.

-I like to ask “when do you expect to make a decisions on this position?” so I can get an idea of soon to follow up with them.
+I like to ask “when do you expect to make a decision on this position?” so I can get an idea of soon to follow up with them.

 Following up on the Interview

 Follow up on the interview by stopping by at a slow time for the business just to say “hi”.
-Tell them that is why you stopped by.
+Tell them that is why you stopped by (just to say hi).
 Ask if they made a decision yet.

 They may say they picked another candidate.
 If so, thank them for their consideration.
 If you really want to work here, keep calling back from time to time to see if they have another opening.